ONSdigital/csvcubed/external-docs/docs/guides/configuration/code-list-config.md

 # Writing a code-list-config.json

-By default, csvcubed generates code lists with the unique values of each [dimension]() in your data set.
-This makes it as quick as possible to get from data to CSV-W cube, but it doesn't always leave you with the best curated code list.
-To give you more control, csvcubed gives you the power to explicitly define code lists in a JSON format.
+By default, csvcubed generates code lists with the unique values of each [dimension](./qube-config.md#dimensions) in a data set.
+This makes it as quick as possible to get from data to CSV-W cube, but it doesn't always leave you with the best representation of your code list's metadata, structure, hierarchy, or values.
+In order to provide more accurate representations of code lists, csvcubed allows users to explicitly configure code lists using JSON.

-This guide details how to explicitly define a code list in the `code-list-config.json` style.
+This guide details how to explicitly define a code list using csvcubed.

 > **Experience of writing basic JSON documents is assumed throughout this document.**
 > See this [tutorial from DigitalOcean](https://www.digitalocean.com/community/tutorials/an-introduction-to-json) for an introduction to writing JSON.